-A driving under the influence (DUI) arrest or conviction can have a negative impact on one's ability to secure a job, get a student loan, rent an apartment or apply for credit, even if it seems completely unrelated or happened several years ago.
+Whether you can have a driving under the influence (DUI) arrest or conviction expunged from your record depends on your state laws.
 Criminal record expungement laws vary from state to state.
-Some states don't allow it at all for convictions - only for arrests that did not result in a conviction.
-Other states will allow expungements, but only under certain conditions.
-Let’s explore some basic expungement facts and terminology to help you get started.
+Some states don't allow it for convictions -- only for arrests that did not result in a conviction.
+Other states allow expungements, but only under certain conditions.

-Expungement, also called "expunction," "sealing a conviction" or "setting aside a criminal conviction," effectively hides a DUI / DWI arrest or conviction in the eyes of the law.
-An expunged DUI offense may still be used as proof of a prior conviction, but expunged offenses are not typically visible to prospective employers, educational institutions, credit issuers or other entities conducting background checks.
+An expunged DUI offense may still be used as proof of a prior conviction.
+However, expunged offenses aren't usually visible to prospective employers, educational institutions, credit issuers, or other entities conducting background checks.

-In some legal proceedings, such as during sentencing for any crimes committed after an expungement, or in immigration/deportation proceedings, an expunged conviction that is "under seal" may still be considered as proof of a prior conviction.
+In some legal proceedings, an expunged conviction "under seal" may still be considered proof of a prior conviction.
+Examples of this include:

-Depending on the state and/or county, special eligibility rules might exist for expungement of DUI arrests or convictions that occurred while the offender was a juvenile.
+Depending on the state or county, special eligibility rules might exist to expunge DUI arrests or convictions that occurred while an offender was a juvenile.
 Alabama, for instance, allows for the expungement of juvenile offenses.
 An offender can petition to have their records destroyed five years after they reach the age of majority.

-If you were convicted of a misdemeanor DUI violation in California, for example, you may file a petition for expungement after successfully completing probation (if applicable).
-Even felony DUI convictions can sometimes be expunged in California, but this often involves extra court procedures, such as the reduction of the conviction status to a misdemeanor.
+Suppose you're convicted of a misdemeanor DUI violation in California.
+In that case, you may file a petition for expungement after successfully completing probation (if applicable).
+Even felony DUI convictions can sometimes be expunged in California.
+This often involves extra court procedures, such as reducing the conviction status to a misdemeanor.

-In contrast, Florida law only allows for the expungement of DUI arrests where the charges were dropped, dismissed by the court, never filed or where the accused was not found guilty.
+In contrast, Florida law only allows for the expungement of DUI arrests when the charges were dropped, dismissed by the court, never filed, or when the accused wasn't found guilty.
 Unlike many other states, Florida's Department of Law Enforcement may disclose the existence (but not the contents) of expunged records pertaining to those applying for jobs or certifications of membership.

 Will Expungement Impact My Driver's License Suspension With the DMV?

-Expungement does not apply to your driving privileges and will not effect a license restriction or other matters handled by the Department of Motor Vehicles or equivalent state motor vehicle agency.
+Expungement doesn't apply to your driving privileges and won't affect a license restriction or other matters handled by the Department of Motor Vehicles (DMV) or equivalent state motor vehicle agency.

 Questions About DUI Expungement?
-Talk to a Lawyer
+Talk to a Defense Lawyer